partykit/partykit/apps/docs/src/content/docs/guides/deploy-to-cloudflare.md

 #### Pricing

-The PartyKit platform fee is waived while the cloud-prem feature is in beta.
-If you’re using this for commercial purposes, please reach out to us on [Discord](https://discord.gg/GJwKKTcQ7W) to discuss pricing.
+The PartyKit platform fee is free for cloud-prem deployments.

 :::tip
 (You can also set `domain` under `partykit.json`)